 How 18-year-old-drivers can save money on car insurance

 There are a variety of ways that young drivers may be able to save money on car insurance.
-Most involve taking advantage of discounts, but there are a few other strategies.
+Most involve taking advantage of the best car insurance discounts available, but there are a few other strategies.

 Good student discount

 Teens with good grades are statistically less likely to speed or drive recklessly.
 For this reason, many insurance providers reward good grades with a discount.
 You will likely only be eligible for this discount if you are a full-time student, and you will probably need to provide a copy of your most recent grade card to prove that your grades qualify.
-Every company will have its own regulations, but maintaining a GPA of at least 3.0 or a B-or-better letter-grade average is common.
+Every insurance company will have its own regulations, but many providers require you to be below the age of 25 and maintain a GPA of at least 3.0.

 Distant student discount

-If you plan to go to college without taking a vehicle, you might be able to save on your car insurance.
-However, this option is only available if you are insured on your parents’ policy.
-Typically, you will still be covered to drive when you are home on breaks, but you should check with your company for its specific rules.
+If you plan to go to college without taking a vehicle, you might qualify for a “distance student” discount.
+However, this option is typically only available if you are insured on your parents’ policy.
+Usually, you will still be covered to drive when you are home on breaks, but you may want to check with your company to determine its specific rules.

 Usage-based car insurance and telematics discounts

 Many companies are offering discount programs that track your driving habits and award you a personalized discount.
-Usage-based programs, like Nationwide’s SmartMiles, track your mileage and allow you to only pay for the number of miles you drive, because being on the road less means you are at a lower risk of getting into an accident.
-Other telematics discounts, like Progressive’s Snapshot, track additional habits as well as your mileage, like your speed, hard brakes, and rapid accelerations, to personalize a discount.
+Usage-based programs, like Nationwide’s SmartMiles, track your mileage and allow you to pay based on the number of miles you drive, because being on the road less means you are at a lower risk of getting into an accident.
+Other telematics discounts, like Progressive’s Snapshot, track your habits behind the wheel as well as your mileage, like your speed, hard brakes and rapid accelerations, to award discounts based on your performance.

-If you have full coverage, your policy has two deductibles: one for comprehensive and one for collision.
+If you have full coverage, your policy likely has two deductibles: one for comprehensive coverage and one for collision coverage.
 If you file a claim for damage to your vehicle, you will pay the appropriate deductible and the insurance company will pay the rest of the claim.
-Generally, increasing your deductible lowers your premium.
+Generally, increasing your deductible lowers your premium, because you are willing to pay more in the event of a claim, which saves the company money.
 However, you should make sure you can afford to pay the deductible if you do file a claim.

 Most insurance companies offer discounts, and taking advantage of as many as you can might help you save.
 On top of good student, distant student and telematics discounts, you may be able to save by having a vehicle with safety features like anti-lock brakes, getting insurance with the same company as your parents and buying a renters insurance policy from the same company as your auto insurance.